-During September 2016, Marriott completed its acquisition of Starwood Hotels & Resorts.
-As a result of the merger, our portfolio is concentrated in the Marriott brand family (20 of our 26 hotels).
-This could reduce our bargaining power in negotiating management agreements and franchise agreements due to decreased competition among major brand companies.
-We believe Marriott could use this leverage when negotiating for property improvement plans upon the acquisition of a hotel in cases where the franchisor or hotel brand requires renovations to bring the physical condition of a hotel into compliance with the specifications and standards each franchisor or hotel brand has developed.
+Consolidation among companies in the lodging industry may reduce our bargaining power in negotiating management agreements and franchise agreements due to decreased competition among major brand companies.
+For instance, in 2016, Marriott acquired Starwood Hotels & Resorts, resulting in the increased portfolio concentration in the Marriott brand family (20 of our 28 hotels).
+We believe Marriott may use this leverage when negotiating for property improvement plans upon the acquisition of a hotel in cases where the franchisor or hotel brand requires renovations to bring the physical condition of a hotel into compliance with the specifications and standards each franchisor or hotel brand has developed.